 Město), the Lesser Quarter (Malá Strana), the Castle Area (Hradčany), and the New Town (Nové Město).
-Neighborhoods outside the center, like Smíchov and Vinohrady, are easily accessible by Prague’s inexpensive, highly efficient metro and tram system.
+The center of Prague is reasonably small, so staying outside of the center doesn't mean a massive slog to the castle.
+Neighborhoods like Smíchov, Žižkov, and Vinohrady are easily accessible by Prague’s inexpensive, highly efficient metro and tram system.

 Recent years have seen a drop in prices, even during high season (May–September).
 In winter rates can fall by a third or even half.
 The majority of hotels accept online bookings, so the best deals are found by searching a few months in advance of a trip and snapping up deals as soon as they're offered.
 It's best to book directly with the property.

 Most hotels now offer free Wi-Fi and air-conditioning, and many of the high-end spots also offer extras, like complimentary afternoon tea, welcome drinks, or free airport transfers.